giorgiogamba/lava/notes.md

 The challenge is to convert this box to the vulkan canonical view volume: we scale and translate Ofc the implementation depends on the axis adopted and their direction

+Normals computation influences the way the objects are rendered:
+- Vertex Normals: they provide a smooth shading and so curved surfaces
+- Face Normals: they provide Flat shading -> low poly style -> we can have multiple normals for each vertex position